JunShern/moral-uncertainty/README.md

 # moral-uncertainty

-Dataset and baselines for the `Moral Uncertainty` task.
+Dataset and baselines for the `Moral Uncertainty` benchmark.
 See the [Moral Uncertainty](https://junshern.github.io/moral-uncertainty/) website for details.

 ## Dataset
 You can download the dataset files from the links in the table: